 There are essentially two ways to get to the ice caves in the winter: rent a car and drive yourself or take a bus or mini-bus tour.

 There are lots of bus tour and mini-bus tour companies running multi-day south coast tours of Iceland and some of these companies offer ice cave tours as part of their package.
 You can also book a Mýrdalsjökull glacier ice cave tour as a day trip from Reykjavik.

 If you don’t want to take a tour you can rent a car and drive yourself.
 It’s easy to rent a car in Reykjavik or at the Keflavik airport.
 I use Discover Cars because it lets you compare prices from lots of different rental companies.
 That way I know I’m getting the best price.

 If you choose this option, make sure you rent a 4 wheel drive car with studded tires and have some winter driving experience.
 (Check out this post for more Iceland winter driving tips.)

 It’s also worth giving yourself tons of time to drive to your tour meeting point.
 If you are late for your tour due to weather, they will leave without you and you won’t be eligible for a refund.

 Can I do a day trip to the ice caves from Reykjavik?

-The short answer is no, you can’t really do a day trip to the ice caves from Reykjavik because it is too far.
+But if you want to go to the famous ice caves at Vatnajokull on the south coast near Jokulsarlon glacier lagoon, you can’t really do it in a day trip because it is too far.
 (And you won’t want to anyway since there is so much to see along the way.)
-The ice caves are a 5 hour drive from Reykjavik.
+The Vatnajokull ice caves are a 5 hour drive from Reykjavik.